JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

   caption: [k-step predictions for intervals]
 ) <fig:3_9_rmse_kstep_pred>

 As expected, the RMSE reacts heavily to the amount of steps into the future.
-Naturally, in the beginning there is a huge error in the predictions, as for k-step predictions, we follow a recursive approach, making predictions upon predicted values.
-For low $k$ this means, there are not many original values of the target series included, resulting in predictions quickly drifting off.
+Naturally, in the beginning there is a huge error in the predictions, as for $k$-step predictions we make predictions upon predicted values.
+For $k < 3$ there are not many original values of the target series included, resulting in predictions quickly drifting off.

 $P_h$ clearly shows seasonal drops in power (@fig:3_1_analysis).
 In some intervals however, there are exceptions, where the drop is not as sudden or not as steep.
 We assume this results in the small buckles in @fig:3_9_rmse_kstep_pred.
 It is a step width, that goes in phase with the seasonal drops in $P_h$.